Indiana State Road 234: History

-A middle section of SR 234 existed in Indiana between SR 37 in Noblesville Indiana and SR 267 in Boone County Indiana.
-Its primary job was to provide cities and towns across the northern side of Greater Indianapolis with heavy commerce, but also served as a northern route between SR 37 and SR 267, however with the advent of modern interstates, then its designation was removed in the 1970s.
-Middle section of SR 234 started at SR 37 in Noblesville Indiana.
-It ran west along 146th Street, so as to utilize that bridge over White River, then turned south on River Road until it reached 116th Street.
+A middle section of SR 234 existed in Indiana between SR 37 in Noblesville, Indiana, and SR 267 in Boone County, Indiana.
+Its primary job was to provide cities and towns across the northern side of Greater Indianapolis with heavy commerce, but also served as a northern route between SR 37 and SR 267; however, with the advent of modern interstates, its designation was removed in the 1970s.
+Middle section of SR 234 started at SR 37 in Noblesville, Indiana.
+It ran west along 146th Street, so as to utilize that bridge over the White River, then turned south on River Road until it reached 116th Street.
 At that point, it turned west again and proceeded through Carmel, then Zionsville, and ended on SR 267.
-Because of its proximity to many places, then it supplied heavy commerce to areas such as; Noblesville, Fishers, Carmel, Homeplace, Zionsville, Whitestown and Fayette.
+Because of its proximity to many places, it supplied heavy commerce to areas such as Noblesville, Fishers, Carmel, Homeplace, Zionsville, Whitestown and Fayette.
 Many locals still use the old route to avoid the traffic of heavy commerce.